xchen004/EpigeneticClock/README.md

 ref_path folder contains one reference data set which will be used for DNAm age prediction.
 The reference data set is the RRBS train data including 280 samples, their chronological ages and 1180864 CpGs to develop model.
-The data set can downloaded from website.
+The data set can downloaded from above google drive link..

 3. cov_min